ad-freiburg/esa2018-experiment/BLOGPOST.md

 Another argument I often hear is that it is an unsolvable problem.
 This always leaves me speechless.
 In their respective specialty, researchers love hard problems and sometimes work their whole life trying to make some progress.
-But when it comes to the peer-review process, the current status quo is as good as it gets?
+But when it comes to the reviewing process, the current status quo is as good as it gets?

 **Second, we need to truly accept the results of these experiments.**
 The experiments so far provide strong hints that there is a significant signal in reviews, but also a significant amount of noise and randomness.
+Yet, to this day, the myth of a natural cutoff for determining the set of accepted papers prevails.
+It is usually acknowledged that there is a gray zone, but not that that "gray zone" might encompass almost all of the papers which are not clear rejects.
-Yet, many PCs spend a lot of time debating papers, blissfully unaware that another PC in a parallel universe did not give these papers much attentions because they were accepted or more likely rejected early on in the process.
+PCs can spend a lot of time debating papers, blissfully unaware that another PC in a parallel universe did not give these papers much attention because they were accepted or more likely rejected early on in the process.
-From my own extensive PC experience, I conjecture that there are at least two strong biases at work here.
+From my own extensive PC experience, I conjecture that there are at least two biases at work here.
 One is that humans tend to be unaware of their biases and feel that they are much more objective than they actually are.
-Another is the feeling that if you make a strong effort as a group, than the result has to be meaningful and not random.
+Another is the feeling that if you make a strong effort as a group, then the result has to be meaningful.
-To this day, I often hear PC chairs (who worked very hard) say that there was a clear boundary between the papers that got accepted and those that were rejected.
-It is usually acknowledged that there is a gray zone, but not that that "gray zone" might encompass almost all of the papers which are not clear rejects.
 The other extreme is fatalism: the feeling that the whole process is random anyway, so why bother to provide a proper review.
 Both of these extremes are wrong, and this is still not widely understood or acted upon.

 **Third, how do we incorporate these results to improve the reviewing process?**
 Let us assume that the results from the NIPS and the ESA experiment are no anomalies.
 Then there are some pretty straightforward ways how we can incorporate them into the current reviewing process.
-For example, discussion of papers in the alleged "gray zone" (phase 3 in our experiment) could be dropped, saving everybody precious time.
+For example, discussion of papers in the alleged "gray zone" could be dropped.
+Instead, this energy could be used to communicate and implement the semantics of the available scores as clearly as possible in advance.
-Instead, average scores could be converted to a probability distribution for at least a subset of the papers, namely those which have a chance to be accepted (at least one reviewer speaks up), but which do not have unanimously strong support.
+Average scores could then be converted to a probability distribution for at least a subset of the papers, namely those for which at least one but not all reviewers spoke up.
 Papers from this "extended gray zone" could then be accepted with a probability proportional to their score.
 This would not make the process any more random, but definitely less biased.
-The prerequisite is that the semantics of the available scores are communicated to the PC members as clearly as possible in advance.
 To reduce not only bias, but also randomness, a simple and effective measure would be to accept more papers.
-Low acceptance rates for conferences come from a time where proceedings were printed and every paper was presented in a longer talk.
-Digital publication no longer imposes a limit on the number of papers and many conferences have already moved away from the "one full talk per paper" principle.
+Digital publication no longer imposes a limit on the number of accepted papers and many conferences have already moved away from the "one full talk per paper" principle.

 **Fourth, all of this knowledge has to be preserved from one PC to the next.**
 Already now, we have a treasure of knowledge on the peer reviewing process.
 But only a fraction of it is considered or implemented at any particular conference.
-The main reason is the typical way in which administrative jobs are implemented in the academic world.
+The main reason I see is the typical way in which administrative jobs are implemented in the academic world.
-Jobs rotate (often rather quickly), there is little incentive to excel, there is almost no quality control, and participating in the peer-reviewing process is another obligation on top of an already more than full-time job.
+Jobs rotate (often rather quickly), there is little incentive to excel, there is almost no quality control, and participation in the peer-reviewing process is another obligation on top of an already more than full-time job.
-You do get status points for some administrative jobs, but you do not really get points for doing them particularly well or for investing an outstanding amount of time or energy.
+You do get status points for some administrative jobs, but not for doing them particularly well or for investing an outstanding amount of time or energy.
-Why is that so?
-Most scientists are inherently self-motivated and incredibly perseverant when it comes to their science.
+Most of us are inherently self-motivated and incredibly perseverant when it comes to our science.
 Indeed, that is why most of us became scientists in the first place.
 Administrative tasks are not what we signed up for, not what we were trained for and not what we were selected for.
 We understand intellectually how important they are, but we do not really treat them that way.